Employees can have many reasons for tardiness or absence. Some of them include personal or family emergencies, transportation issues, etc.

 1. Time Doctor

-Time Doctor is a powerful attendance tracking and productivity management solution used by SMBs like Hive Market and larger organizations like Verizon to boost employee productivity.
+Time Doctor is a powerful attendance tracking and productivity management solution used by SMBs and larger organizations to boost employee productivity.

 With Time Doctor’s work schedules feature, managers can provide accurate timetables for employees.
 You can add the minimum hours for each shift and customize schedules to suit your business requirements.